Yagisan/yagisans_better_stellaris/README.md

 The new space combat AI behaviour priority is:

 - Reclaim our occupied planets.
+- Reclaim allies occupied planets.
+- Prioritise attacks along our border.
+- Prioritise attacks along allies border.
 - Defend our own invaded territory.
 - Defend our allies invaded territory.
-- Prioritise attacks along our border.
-- Prioritise attacks along allies border.
 - Prioritise attacks along conquered border.
-- Prioritise attacks in neutral space.
 - Defend our own territory.
 - Defend our allies territory.
 - Defend conquered territory.
+- Prioritise attacks in neutral space.

 When selecting targets, the new priority order is